Ferry to Italy

 Last ferry: 20:30

 The price of the ferry to Italy varies depending on the route you choose.
-The Olbia to Livorno ferry costs £179.28 on average whereas the Portoferraio to Piombino ferry usually costs £105.69.
+The Olbia to Livorno ferry costs £193.75 on average whereas the Capri to Naples ferry usually costs £47.40.

-The most popular ferry route to Italy is the Olbia to Livorno ferry with 23 weekly sailings.
-The second most popular ferry to Italy is the Portoferraio to Piombino ferry with 187 weekly sailings.
+The most popular ferry route to Italy is the Olbia to Livorno ferry with 22 weekly sailings.
+The second most popular ferry to Italy is the Capri to Naples ferry with 102 weekly sailings.

-Ferries from Italy go to a variety of destinations including Livorno, Piombino, Villa San Giovanni, Capri & Sorrento.
+Ferries from Italy go to a variety of destinations including Livorno, Naples, Villa San Giovanni, Capri & Sorrento.

-Unfortunately, you cannot get a direct UK to Italy ferry.
+Unfortunately, there is no direct ferry to Italy from the UK.
 However, there are plenty of alternative ferry routes to choose from.

-The quickest way to get from the UK to Italy would be to fly.
-If you wish to get the ferry, you can get a ferry from the UK to France or Holland and continue your journey to Italy by car or train.
+If you wish to travel by ferry from the UK, you can get a ferry from the UK to either France or Holland and continue your journey to Italy by car or public transport.

 The cheapest ferry to Italy depends on the route, season, ferry company and whether you are travelling with a vehicle or not.
 Prices are generally cheaper for foot passengers.
-We recommend booking your Italy ferry tickets in advance to get them at the cheapest price.
+We recommend booking your ferry tickets to Italy in advance to get them at the cheapest price.

 Yes, it is possible to get an overnight ferry to Italy depending on your route.

 Yes, you can take your car on ferries to Italy.
 Simply follow the signs at the port and staff will be on hand to guide you into the correct lane.
-There are many ferry companies that allow you to bring your car on board.
-These include Corsica Ferries, Moby Lines, Grandi Navi Veloci, Grimaldi Lines & Medmar
+Italy car operators include Corsica Ferries, Moby Lines, Grandi Navi Veloci, Grimaldi Lines & Medmar

 Yes, you can take your pet on ferries to Italy.
 We recommend checking the ferry operator's pet policy before you travel.
-Pet operators include Corsica Ferries, Grandi Navi Veloci, Grimaldi Lines, Medmar & SNAV.
+Italy pet operators include Corsica Ferries, Grandi Navi Veloci, Grimaldi Lines, Medmar & SNAV

 It's easy to book ferry tickets to Italy online at Direct Ferries.
 Just use our Deal Finder to compare times and prices and find the best Italy ferry to suit you.